CodeMonk1522/100xDev/Week1/week1-notes.md

 Ik about this I am well versed with JS syntax.

 # Important - Callbacks - The function takes input as another function this is called callback

+#IMPORTANT - Classes
+class Animal {

+    constructor(name, legCount, speakSound) {
+        this.name = name;
+        this.legCount = legCount;
+        this.speakSound = speakSound; // Rename to avoid conflict with method name }

+    static hello() {
+        console.log('Animal says hello');
+    }

+    speak() {
+        console.log('I speak ' + this.speakSound); // Correct string concatenation
+    }
+}

+let dog = new Animal('Doggie', 4, 'bhow bow')
+let cat = new Animal ('Cat', 4, 'mew mew') cat.speak(); //calling function on object This will log mew mew

+# Sync vs Async

+Sync processes are the tasks which are done in sequence one after the another

+Async processess are done in context switching fashion and tasks are also deligated to another functions